Taylor Hearn (baseball)

-Taylor Lynn Hearn (born August 30, 1994) is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
-He made his MLB debut in 2019.
+Taylor Lynn Hearn (born August 30, 1994) is an American professional baseball pitcher for the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the Texas Rangers, Atlanta Braves, and Kansas City Royals.

 Amateur career

 Hearn attended Royse City High School in Royse City, Texas.
 He was drafted after his senior year by the Pittsburgh Pirates in the 22nd round of the 2012 Major League Baseball draft.
-Rather than sign, he chose to attend San Jacinto College to play college baseball.
+Rather than sign, Hearn chose to attend San Jacinto College to play college baseball.
 He was then drafted by the Cincinnati Reds in the 36th round of the 2013 MLB draft, but did not sign.
-After a second season at San Jacinto, he was drafted by the Minnesota Twins in 25th round of the 2014 MLB draft.
+After a second season at San Jacinto, Hearn was drafted by the Minnesota Twins in the 25th round of the 2014 MLB draft.
 He chose to transfer to Oklahoma Baptist University instead of signing.
-After one year at Oklahoma Baptist, he was drafted by the Washington Nationals in the fifth round of the 2015 MLB draft and signed.
+After one year at Oklahoma Baptist, Hearn was drafted by the Washington Nationals in the fifth round of the 2015 MLB draft and signed.

 Professional career

 Washington Nationals

-Hearn spent the 2015 season with both the rookie GCL Nationals and the Class A Short Season Auburn Doubledays, posting a 1–5 record and a 3.56 earned run average (ERA) in 12 games (11 starts).
-He began 2016 with the GCL Nationals and was later promoted to the Class A Hagerstown Suns.
+Hearn spent the 2015 season with both the rookie GCL Nationals and the Low–A Auburn Doubledays, posting a 1–5 record and a 3.56 earned run average (ERA) in 12 games (11 starts).
+He began 2016 with the GCL Nationals and was later promoted to the Single–A Hagerstown Suns.

 Pittsburgh Pirates

-On July 30, 2016, the Nationals traded Hearn along with Felipe Vázquez to the Pittsburgh Pirates for Mark Melancon.
-He played the rest of the season with their Class A West Virginia Power.
-In 18 games (7 starts) pitched between the Nationals, Doubledays, and Suns, he had a 2–1 record with a 2.44 ERA and 75 strikeouts in 51.2 innings.
-Hearn played the entire 2017 season with the Class A-Advanced Bradenton Marauders, accumulating a 4–6 record and a 4.12 ERA in 19 games (18 starts).
+On July 30, 2016, the Nationals traded Hearn, along with Felipe Vázquez, to the Pittsburgh Pirates for Mark Melancon.
+He played the rest of the season with their Single–A West Virginia Power.
+In 18 games (seven starts) pitched between the Nationals, Doubledays, and Suns, he had a 2–1 record with a 2.44 ERA and 75 strikeouts in 51.2 innings.
+Hearn played the entire 2017 season with the High–A Bradenton Marauders, accumulating a 4–6 record and a 4.12 ERA in 19 games (18 starts).
 He began 2018 with the Double-A Altoona Curve and was selected for the Eastern League All-Star team.